ASK FOR ADVICE

 Commercial use requires permission: email firstname.lastname@example.org.

-The advice for employees is followed by suggestions for their managers.
+Here are some suggestions for remote employees, followed by advice for their managers.

 1. Clarify management expectations.